marcinjahn/puff/README.md

 Cargo will build the puff binary and place it in the `$HOME/.cargo` directory.

+> This is currently the best option if your computer's architecture is different
+> than x86 (e.g. M1 macs)

 ## Limitations

 ### Project subdirectories are not supported